pemistahl/lingua-go/README.md

 In the example above, a slice of [`ConfidenceValue`](https://github.com/pemistahl/lingua-go/blob/main/confidence.go#L21) is returned containing all possible languages sorted by their confidence value in descending order.
-The values that this method computes are part of a **relative** confidence metric, not of an absolute one.
-Each value is a number between 0.0 and 1.0.
+Each value is a probability between 0.0 and 1.0.
+The probabilities of all languages will sum to 1.0.
 If the language is unambiguously identified by the rule engine, the value 1.0 will always be returned for this language.
 The other languages will receive a value of 0.0.
-If the statistics engine is additionally needed, the most likely language will be returned with value 0.99 and the least likely language will be returned with value 0.01.
-All other languages get values assigned between 0.01 and 0.99, denoting how less likely those languages are in comparison to the most likely language.

 There is also a method for returning the confidence value for one specific language only: